iansebas/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-- I do not use any type of filtering.
-Therefore, this pipeline is not very robust to outliers, which can be caused by sudden change in light conditions for instance.
-To add robustness, averaging the fitted coefficients over a time window could be added.

 - This pipeline does not work real-time.
 The image could be subsampled/compressed to improve the time-efficiency.